JingerGuy/ContactBook/README.md

 ## 1. Project Description

-This project is a simple Python & Flask application that includes the following:
+This project is a simple Python & Flask application that is a ContactBook that allows you to add, delete and edit contacts but that also includes the following:
 - A simple Python & Flask Application showing CRUD functionality
-- How to use SQLite for a database
+- SQLite for a database
-- Jenkins
-- Docker, Docker Compose, Docker Swarm
+- Docker
+- Jenkins/Pipeline/CI-CD
 - Linux
+- Docker Swarm if you wish

 My project is a simple Contact Book that is using python & Flask that demonstrates CRUD functionality that integrates with a sqlite database.